 The customer journey is segmented into several distinct stages, each representing a critical phase in the customer's interaction with a brand.
 Here’s a detailed look at each of these stages:

-Awareness Stage
+1: Awareness

-The awareness stage is the initial phase of the customer journey, where potential customers become aware of a brand, product, or service.
+The awareness phase is the initial phase of the customer journey, where potential customers become aware of a brand, product, or service.
 This can occur passively through advertisements or actively when a customer is searching for a solution to a problem.

 At this stage, the goal is to capture the attention of the target audience and build brand recognition.
 Marketing strategies such as social media campaigns, SEO, and paid media are often employed to increase brand exposure and trust.

-Consideration Stage
+2: Consideration

 Here, customers conduct research, compare features and prices, and seek out reviews and recommendations from others.
 The focus at this stage is to provide valuable information that helps customers make informed decisions.
 This can include engaging content on the company's website, social media interactions, and interactions with the sales team.